-- 6. Specify your document output options. - Specify the Document Name and location for the generated document. - Generate images for document output: Defines whether or not you want to generate images for graphic artifacts that you are exporting, such as diagrams.
+- 6. Specify your document output options. - Specify the Document Name and location for the generated document.
+The document generation process happens in the background.
+If images need to be generated, a popup window appears so you can see the progress of the image generation. - Generate Images for any graphic artifact being exported: Defines whether or not you want to generate images for graphic artifacts that you are exporting, such as diagrams.
 If this option is disabled, images are not exported.